Which bodies pay out EU funding?

 - international organisations (e.g. UN, World Bank).

-Who receives EU funding? the Financial Transparency System (FTS)
+Who receives EU funding? - Financial Transparency System (FTS)

 Directly from the Commission